 Stink Bug Damages

-Along with causing damage to crops, box elder bugs can become a large nuisance within homes.
+Along with causing damage to crops, stink bugs can become a large nuisance within homes.
 When they enter into houses in large numbers, their odor can become overpowering.

 Stink Bug Control